leerob/dart-react-todo/README.md

 }
 ```

-The container previously mentioned is the `app-container` DOM node shown below.
+The container previously mentioned is the DOM node with an `id` attribute value of `app-container` as shown below.
 You'll notice I've included [Bootstrap](https://getbootstrap.com/) to handle the styling our of UI components.

 **index.html**